xperimex/xperimex.github.io/_posts/2023-09-25-zero-knowledge.md

 $3^{4 + 16k} \bmod 17 = 3^4 \cdot (3^{16})^k \bmod 17 = 13 \cdot 1^k \bmod 17 = 13 \bmod 17$
 </center>

-so finding even if you have a solution, it doesn't necessarily mean you found the particular solution that is our password.
+so even if you have a solution, it doesn't necessarily mean you found the particular solution that is our password.

 Finding $x$ given $A,B,p$ is known as the **discrete logarithm problem**, and due to the difficulty of brute forcing, can actually be used as a method of identification (like a password).
 An additional thing to note, to maximize the search space for people brute forcing your $x$ value, we choose $A$ to be a **generator**, meaning that for every value $m = 1,2,\cdots,p-1$, there is a value $n$ such that $m = A^{n} \bmod p$.
 You tell everyone your $A,B,p$, and no one but you ever has to know your $x$.
 But you can still confidently prove to people that you do know it, and that you are in fact _actually you_.